Job placement services and supports

 Strategy overview

-Multiple systematic reviews and randomized control trials of job placement services and supports found that they were associated with a range of positive outcomes for the target population, including higher earnings and more stable employment.
+Multiple systematic reviews and randomized controlled trials of job placement services and supports found that they were associated with higher earnings and more stable employment for displaced workers, adults experiencing long-term unemployment, or individuals with mental or behavioral health challenges.

 A 2014 systematic review found that the individual placement and support model demonstrated positive effects on hours worked and wages for individuals with substance use and/or mental disorders.